Taco Stuffed Peppers

 This post may contain affiliate links.
 Please read our disclosure policy.

-Slow Cooker Taco Stuffed Peppers are filled with seasoned ground beef, rice, onions, and taco seasoning, slow-cooked in salsa, and topped with melted cheddar for a hearty, Tex-Mex-inspired meal.
+Slow Cooker Taco Stuffed Peppers are packed with a flavorful filling, cooked low and slow in salsa, and finished with melted cheese for an easy, satisfying dinner.

 Mexican Stuffed Peppers are an easy, flavorful way to switch up taco night!
-The peppers get perfectly tender while soaking up all the delicious taco-seasoned beef, rice, and salsa.
-Let the slow cooker do the work, then just top with melty cheddar for a tasty, fuss-free meal the whole family will love.
+The peppers get perfectly tender while soaking up all the delicious taco flavored meatloaf.
+Let the slow cooker do the work for fuss-free meal the whole family will love.

 If you love stuffed peppers also try my slow cooker stuffed pepper soup, or my classic crockpot stuffed peppers, which have more of a loose filling.